asainsbury/vagrant-maker/README.md

 ```

 ## The Group Vars
 It all starts at the beggining, which is a group vars files with paths and all sorts of other stuff.
+Look at this file for all the variables.

 ### Host list
 This is the list we are  going to use to generate ssh config and hosts inventory, but also is used by the vagrant file to build the virtual machines.

 ```
 host_list:
-  - name: splunk1
+  - name: dev1
     provider: virtualbox
-    group: monitoring
+    group: dev
-    ip: 1.1.1.10
+    ip: "1.1.1.10"
-    vm_name: splunk1
+    vm_name: dev1
     mem: 512
     cpus: 1
     box: 'centos/7'